BHV (department store): 2023–present: Sale to SGM

 It was announced in February 2023 that Groupe Galeries Lafayette had entered negotiations to sell the BHV to Société des Grands Magasins (now Groupe SGM) which operate a number of malls in France and seven Galeries Lafayette stores.

 In November 2023 it was announced that the sale to Groupe SGM had been finalised and Groupe SGM now owned the BHV.
 In August 2024 it was reported that the company had not been paying vendors for several months, suppliers had also begun suspending deliveries leaving store shelves empty.
 The childrenswear and toy department in the Marais store is planned to close in February 2025.

 According to Groupe SGM the BHV returned to profitability in 2024.

 The men's building at the Marais store was sold by Groupe Galeries Lafayette to Xavier Niel in June 2025, the mens department is planned to be moved into the main BHV Marais building.
 Groupe SGM is currently attempting to raise funds to acquire the Marais building from Groupe Galeries Lafayette as it was not included in the 2023 sale.

 In October 2025, online fast-fashion retailer Shein announced that its first permanent physical store would open at the BHV.
 Intentions to roll out Shein concessions within Groupe SGM's six Galeries Lafayette stores were also announced.
 After the announcement Groupe Galeries Lafayette stated:

 Groupe Galeries Lafayette would like to express its deep disagreement with this decision with regard to the positioning and practices of this ultra-fast fashion brand, which is in contradiction with the offer and values of Galeries Lafayette.
 It is also contrary to the contractual conditions of affiliation that bind Groupe SGM to Galeries Lafayette.

 Yann Rivoallan (president of Fédération Française du Prêt-à-Porter Féminin), declared Groupe SGM of "betraying decades of relationship with premium French brands".
-Multiple brands decided to stop selling at the BHV due to the opening of the Shein store and continued missed payments.
+Multiple brands (notably Christian Dior and Guerlain) decided to stop selling at the BHV due to the opening of the Shein store and continued missed payments.
 Shein opened at BHV on 5 November amid a heavy police presence.

+Following the termination of Groupe SGM's franchise contract with Galeries Lafayette, SGM owned and operated Galeries Lafayette stores were rebranded to BHV from the 15 November 2025.

+In June 2026, Groupe SGM accepted an acquisition bid from the BHV senior management team.
+Groupe SGM still controls the seven provincial branch stores.
+The Shein stores within Parisian BHV branches will close by the end of 2026.